 NDIA access lists

-Your NDIS plan is an outcome of a meeting with a NDIS Local Area Coordinator (LAC) – to agree on a plan of ‘reasonable and necessary’ supports.
+Your NDIS plan is the outcome of a meeting with your LAC – to agree on a plan of ‘reasonable and necessary’ supports.
 The supports are provided by service providers and the funds may be managed by you (‘the participant’) or:

 a registered plan management provider